Co-designing with Te Whānau o Waipareira

 When it comes to supporting whānau in West Auckland, Te Whānau o Waipareira’s frontline kaimahi (workers) know what works better than anyone.

-So when Te Whānau o Waipareira set out on a new project to replicate this knowledge using data science techniques and turn it into a support system to help Māori whānau choose the priority pathways that work best for them, it was important that co-design was placed front and centre in the design process.
+When Te Whānau o Waipareira set out on a new project to replicate this knowledge using data science techniques and turn it into a support system to help Māori whānau choose the priority pathways that work best for them, it was important that co-design was placed front and centre in the design process.

 By Māori, for Māori